isomerpages/pa-cdcnw/_programmes/Caring/North West Home Fix Scheme.md

 Community organisations may also apply on behalf of their clients and email the application form to [northwest\_cdc@pa.gov.sg](mailto:northwest_cdc@pa.gov.sg).

 All applications are subject to assessment and evaluation.
-Supporting documents are required to assess the applicant’s overall circumstances and meeting the eligibility criteria does may not guarantee entitlement to assistance.
+Supporting documents are required to assess the applicant’s overall circumstances and meeting the eligibility criteria may not guarantee entitlement to assistance.